 Genbaku Dome (A-Bomb Dome)

-In its resiliency, it stands as a reminder of war’s devastation.
+In its resilience, it stands as a reminder of war’s devastation.

 Often the first thing one sees when coming toward the Peace Park, the Genbaku Dome was first completed by a Czech architect named Jan Letzel, who’d moved to Japan from Prague in 1907.
 Letzel ended up working on over a dozen different buildings across Japan.